dtmilano/AndroidViewClient/README.md

 <img src="https://github.com/dtmilano/AndroidViewClient/wiki/images/avc-300K-800x300.png" width="80%" align="center">

-Thaks to all who made it possible.
+Thanks to all who made it possible.

 Want to learn more?
 Detailed information can be found in the [AndroidViewClient/culebra wiki](https://github.com/dtmilano/AndroidViewClient/wiki)